-In coordination with Microsoft, today we are announcing that in September 2022, access and support for the Mirantis Container Runtime (formerly Docker Engine – Enterprise) will transition fully to Mirantis.
+As of September 2022, Microsoft will no longer provide access and support for Mirantis Container Runtime (formerly Docker Engine - Enterprise).
+In coordination with Microsoft, access and support for the product will transition fully to Mirantis.
 If you’re currently using Windows Server containers, rest assured that they will continue to function the same as before.
-The main difference is that support, feature, and stability enhancements along with security patches will be provided directly by Mirantis as opposed to being provided from Mirantis though Microsoft.
-Mirantis is also providing special offers valid until 12/31/2021 to Microsoft customers using Windows containers.
+The main difference is that support, feature, and stability enhancements along with security patches will be provided directly by Mirantis as opposed to being provided from Mirantis through Microsoft.
+Mirantis is also providing special offers valid until 12/31/2023 to Microsoft customers using Windows containers.

 The change does not impact developers, but will include some changes for Windows Server container operators who use Mirantis/Docker runtime on servers.
 We’ll explore this more in depth in the blog below.

 In the meantime, Mirantis will continue to collaborate with Microsoft and the broader container community on features, functionality, stability and security issues which may impact Windows Server containers.

 For container developers, the impact of the update depends on your needs.

 If you do nothing, then your containers will continue to run smoothly through the Moby project, on which Mirantis Container Runtime (and Docker Engine - Enterprise) are based.
 If you are not using your containers in production, this will likely be adequate for your needs, and you don't have to do anything further; the default Moby engine should work for you.

 However, there are several situations in which you will need to consider further actions:

 - You're using Docker Swarm